thheller/calva-cljs-testbed/README.md

 import os from "os";
 ```

-then the shadow-cljs compilation succeeds, and after loading the `extension.clj` file in the repl and evaluating `foo`, I now get:
+then the shadow-cljs compilation succeeds, and after loading the `extension.clj` file in the repl and evaluating `foo`, we now get:

 ```clojure
 #js